sdv-dev/SDMetrics/sdmetrics/timeseries/README.md

 * Detection Metrics: Metrics that train a Machine Learning Classifier to distinguish between the real and the synthetic data.
 The score obtained by these metrics is the complementary of the score obtained by the classifier when cross validated.
-    * `TSFCDetection`: Detection metric based on a TimeSeriesForestClassifier from sktime.
     * `LSTMDetection`: Detection metric based on an LSTM Classifier implemented on PyTorch.
 * ML Efficacy Metrics: Metrics that compare the score obtained by a Machine Learning model when fitted on the synthetic data or real data, and then evaluated on held out real data.